 Fonts have a sound.

 At first, you might think that sentence is crazy, but hear me out.
 What happens when most of us read?
 We hear the words in our heads.

 THAT’S WHY EVEN USING ALL CAPS MAKES IT SOUND LIKE THE TEXT IS YELLING.

-Unless you’re one of the oddities who don’t have an internal narrator in your head, you will hear the words.
+Unless you’re one of the few people who don’t have an internal narrator in your head, you will hear the words.
 The font used will dictate the tone of what you’re reading.
 This is powerful in branding, especially if you get it wrong.

 Take this viral example of how much font can change the tone of the simple sentence: You’ll always be mine.

-Now, you can’t necessarily write a whole book using a decorative font, but this does offer you the opportunity to strategically use fonts in creative ways to add to the tone of your story.
+Now, it’s a terrible idea to write a whole book using a decorative font, but the opportunity exists to strategically use fonts in creative ways to add to the tone of your story.

-Before we dive into those industry standards and what to use as the main font for your book, let’s look at some examples of how you can be creative with the font type used to add elements to your stories.
+Before we dive into those industry standards and what to use as the main font for your book, let’s look at some examples of how you can be creative with book fonts used to add character to certain elements in your stories.

-Here are all the instances you can use alternative fonts with examples:
+Here are instances where you might want to use alternative fonts, with examples: